 Most people accused of shoplifting feel ashamed and panicked.
-What was a momentary lapse of judgement or desperate and impulsive decision now has legal consequences.
+What was a momentary lapse of judgment or desperate and impulsive decision now has legal consequences.

 If this is your first experience in the criminal court system, it is understandable to be nervous.
-But, when you have an experienced and aggressive defense attorney on your side, you can be confident that your rights are protected.How to Beat a Clerk Magistrate’s Hearing by Attorney Russell Matson
+But, when you have an experienced and aggressive defense attorney on your side, you can be confident that your rights are protected, and we can absolutely get you through this with a minimal impact on your life.How to Beat a Clerk Magistrate’s Hearing by Attorney Russell Matson

 In Massachusetts, most criminal shoplifting incidents result in a criminal citation to a “show cause” hearing also called a Clerk Magistrate’s Hearing.